AnkitaSikdar005/Moodflix_react/README.md

 - 🔥 **Browse All Movies**: Explore a wide range of movies available on the platform.
 - 💅 **Search Movies**: Easily search for specific movies using a search function.
+- 🎬 **Movie Details Modal** – View movie info like rating, genres, cast, and overview in a modal popup.
 - 🎯 **Trending Movies Algorithm**: Displays trending movies based on a dynamic algorithm.
 - ⚡ **Modern UI/UX**: A sleek and user-friendly interface designed for a great experience.
 - ✨ **Responsiveness**: Fully responsive design that works seamlessly across devices.